GavinHuttley/tib/source/cogent3/tables.rst

 Making a Table from standard Python objects
 -------------------------------------------

-.. sidebar:: Generating some data
+.. margin:: Generating some data
     :name: making_dinucs

     I will produce a table that has two columns corresponding to base ``1`` and base ``2`` of all non-overlapping dinucleotides in DNA sequence.
 We will construct this using the Wombat sequence from *BRCA1*.